shakenes/vizdoomgym/README.md

 ## Future plans
 - Support for more GameVariables such as health through kwargs
 - Provide more options for the observations (player position, health...)
+- Use a dictionary for all the observations

 Ideas for new features and of course PRs are always welcome!